 Proceeds from the Retirement Fund for Religious underwrite educational opportunities that are designed to enhance eldercare and promote comprehensive retirement planning.
-Resources include video educational series on eldercare concerns, workshops, publications, online tools, and a quarterly webinar series co-sponsored by the Avila Institute of Gerontology.
+Resources include video educational series on eldercare concerns, workshops, publications, online tools and a quarterly webinar series co-sponsored by the Avila Institute of Gerontology.

 Qualifying religious communities may apply for Management and Continuing Education Assistance, which offers funding for a variety of resources, including demographic analyses, the acquisition of basic management tools, attendance at workshops and conferences, and facilitators to support community-planning efforts.